 - Magnesium promotes calcium absorption in bones strengthening them and preventing calcification of the muscles due to excess Calcium in the body.

 - Production of growth factors and proteins help for proper growth and strength of the muscles is aided by Magnesium.

 - During the premenstrual period, women develop severe muscle cramps which can be reduced by Magnesium as it relaxes the muscles.

-How Is Magnesium Taken to Relieve Muscle Soreness in The Body?
+How to Take Magnesium to Relieve Muscle Soreness in The Body?

 Magnesium can be provided to the body as:

 - Dietary Magnesium – Eating foods rich in Magnesium

 - Magnesium Supplements – are available in different forms and to be taken as required in the recommended dose.